dekuNukem/PicoRC/sirius1.md

 * If a cap explodes, cut it off.
 * If fuses blows or PSU goes into protection, check for shorted caps on 12V rail again.

-Apart from exploding caps, they seems to be very reliable!

-I have 3 and they all worked straightaway.
+Hopefully it works!

-Anyway, while you're in there, might worth give the floppy drive a clean and blow out the dust.
+While you're in there, might worth give the floppy drive a clean and blow out the dust.

-Enjoy!
+Reassemble fully and enjoy!

 ![Alt text](photos/sirius1/money.jpeg)